pe7er/db8-joomla-framework-example/README.md

-# Display Joomla Articles with the Joomla Framework (Headless, No CMS)
+# Display Joomla Articles Headless using the Joomla Framework
 This example project demonstrates how to use the Joomla Framework (without the full Joomla CMS) to display articles from a specific category in a standalone PHP application.
 It uses Joomla's database package to connect to an existing Joomla database and fetch content directly — ideal for headless or microservice-style use cases.